What is grace?.

 Firstly, grace is God’s divine ability:

 1 Corinthians 9:8 says, “And God is able to make all grace abound toward you, that you, always having all sufficiency in all things may have an abundance for every good work.”
 The first example of grace in the Bible is found in the Garden of Eden.
 God said to Adam and Eve.
 In Genesis 1:28 we read, “And God blessed them, and God said unto them, be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion ….”
-We notice that God first blessed them, then He told them to be fruitful and multiply.
-They did not have to do something to be blessed, but from a position of blessing they received the ability to do something.
+We notice that God first blessed them then He told them to be fruitful and multiply.
+They did not have to do something to be blessed, but from a position of blessing and grace they received the ability to be fruitful.
 This is grace!

-The same applies to us, we do not have to do something in order to be blessed, for the Bible says God “has blessed us with every spiritual blessing in the heavenly places in Christ.”
+The same applies to us; we do not have to do something in order to be blessed, for the Bible says God “has blessed us with every spiritual blessing in the heavenly places in Christ.”
 (Ephesians 1:3) Even if we feel that we are weak and far away from God, we can still be blessed because of God’s grace.
 In fact, when we woke up this morning, we woke up with God’s blessing and favor.
 This did not depend on our prayers or our performance!
 Therefore, we do not do something in order to be blessed, but from a position of blessing we have the grace to do that what God wants us to do.
 For example, we do not pray, because we must pray, but because we want to pray.
 More than that, we pray because we enjoy praying!

 Secondly, grace is the unmerited, undeserved and unearned favor and kindness of God.